BertusVanZyl/txt2obj/Readme.md

 ## Collections & Complex Types

-When a node targets a complex property (non-collection), its `ChildNodes` are executed against the node's output text and the resulting `JObject` is assigned to the property.
+When a node targets a complex property (non-collection), its `ChildNodes` are executed against the node's output text and the resulting `JsonObject` is assigned to the property.
 If the property is an `IEnumerable`, array, or `List`, `txt2obj` automatically:

 1. Determines the element type via reflection.
 2. Runs each child node independently against the collection node's input text (not the collection node's own `Pattern`/`Process` output).